Guide on How to Clear Cloudy Water of Swimming Pool

 If the water is too hard, it clearly indicates that there is an excessive amount of calcium in the water.
 This tends to make the water murky.
 It not only makes the water cloudy but also damages the pool filter and plumbing.

-On the other side if the water lacks necessary amount of calcium it can wear down the surface and corrode more easily, thus, shortening the swimming pool’s lifespan.
+On the other side of the water lacks the necessary amount of calcium it can wear down the surface and corrode more easily, thus, shortening the swimming pool’s lifespan.